Can I Charge a Bully With Assault?

 Depending on the extent of your child’s injuries, you may be struggling to pay for the subsequent medical bills.
 The emotional side effects also take their toll; you may even consider therapy to help your child through a traumatizing experience.
 All of these treatments cost money, and you rightfully feel that you should not have to pay the price for someone else’s actions.
 If your child’s bully has been charged with juvenile simple assault, the courts may order that the assailant pay restitution as part of his or her punishment.
 If not, you may receive compensation from the negligent party responsible for your child’s injuries through other channels.

 In these types of situations, either the school district or the bully’s parents may be considered the guilty party.
-Each case is unique, so we suggest that you speak to a personal injury attorney in your area who handles these types of cases.
+Each case is unique, so Phoenix assault lawyers at Corso Law Group advise seeking legal counsel in your area for professional advice.